 Brand purpose is a crucial part of your business because it defines who you are and what you do.
 Anyone can talk about what they want to do, and many have even thought about how they want to do it.
 But when it comes to the why, they flounder.
 To build a successful business, you need to think about branding with purpose.

 Why do brands need a purpose?

-Being able to define their brand purpose quickly and easily is part of what has made these companies so successful.
+Being able to define their brand purpose quickly and easily is part of what makes businesses so successful.
 This is because all companies are built on three aspects: